What you will study

 The module will equip you with the theoretical tools necessary to investigate recent developments in the global economy.
 A pluralist view of economic theory is adopted, enabling you to appreciate the debates between different approaches.

-Block 1, People and Households, teaches economic theories that apply to decisions taken in various contexts, such as consumption, labour market participation, savings, investment in education and training.
-This block also looks at how households, as well as individuals, can make decisions.
+You'll learn about the economic theories that apply to decisions taken in various contexts, such as consumption, labour market participation, savings, and investment in education and training.
+You'll also look at how households, as well as individuals, can make decisions.

-In Block 5, Research Methods, you will learn how to carry out a literature review and then choose which research methods you plan to use for your project.
+In this block, you'll choose which research methods you plan to use for your project and learn more about those methods.
 You can choose between qualitative methods – which include interviewing and case studies – and quantitative methods, which involve analysis of economic data.

 In the last weeks of the module, you'll work towards completing a project of your choice which will be your end-of-module assessment.